Collecting Data Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: Random sampling mainly helps a study:
+- Checkpoint Review: First identify exactly what the question is asking: A website posts a poll and counts only people who choose to respond.
+What bias is most likely?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.